LCYC spring letter 2017

 The lilacs are out and remind me that summer is just around the corner, so I am writing my annual letter regarding the sailing program.

-We have dabbled with the Great Harbor Dream so far, but this winter after conference calls with the participating yacht club organizers, we will continue with the advanced class will participate twice a week mixing with the other sailors from NEH, MDI, and Seal Harbor on Mondays and Tuesdays.
+We have dabbled with the Great Harbor Dream and if the advanced class is ready we will participate twice a week mixing with the other sailors from NEH, MDI, and Seal Harbor on Mondays and Tuesdays.
 I need to register each sailor individually so families aren’t paying the weekly fee.
 Please make sure you fill out all forms completely so I have all the info necessary.
 Please read the Sailing Program Schedule carefully.
 If we must tow boats at any point the start times may change.
 Note our two-sided waivers for our students.
 (We have an adult version as well, since we are encouraging adults to try out our 420s on Friday afternoons.)

 I have also worked with Tony Archino of Islesford Boatworks, and now any Beginners involved in Boatworks will have priority for the Beginner A class so they can make both Boatworks sessions.
 Intermediate are also now synced on classes.

-Older students who still want to sail: there are crewing spaces available in Luders and IOD’s.
-Please contact Drew Hopkins at NEHSS 276-5101 for opportunities to race in the Friday & Sunday Luders Series, Monday & Saturday IOD Series, and various Cruising Class races..
+Older students who still want to sail but outside the LCYC program: there are crewing spaces available in Luders and IOD’s.
+Please contact Drew Hopkins at NEHSS 276-5101 for opportunities to race in the Friday & Sunday Luders Series, Monday & Saturday IOD Series, and various Cruising Class races.

-Luke Encarnation will be our head instructor, and Tallulah Newlin will be joining Luke instructing Beginners and Intermediates in July.
-Luke has been trained in the Small Boat Instructor Level I Course under the auspices of the U.S. Sailing Association.
-In addition, they both have taken a Motorboat safety course, as well as CPR and First Aid training.
+Tallulah Newlin will be our head instructor, and Olivia Stanley of Bar Harbor will be joining Tallulah instructing students.
+Both young women have trained in the Small Boat Instructor Level I Course under the auspices of the U.S. Sailing Association.
+In addition, they have both taken a Motorboat safety course, as well as CPR and First Aid training.
 Rowing classes will be organized in July and will be taught by Whit Chaplin.
 Please let me know if you or a friend has children (ages 4-7 generally) who are interested.

 We are going to continue to hold races on Wednesdays for a combined Intermediate and Advanced class as well as for any adults wanting to join in.
 We tend to race any of the classes of boats - including our new 420’s - we have available depending on wind and participation.
 (Don’t worry adults, you won’t be sailing Optis.)
 As always, we rely on volunteers to help with our races, and those who are willing to let their Bullseyes and Mercuries be used for this purpose.
 Anyone interested in racing should let me, the instructors or, better yet, the race committee know (Eleanor Bright, Joe Merrill and the instructors).